-At inception, these investments are stated at fair value, including the costs attributable directly to the acquisition; subsequently, they are measured under the equity method.
+The Bank and Subsidiaries record its investment in associates under the equity method of accounting.
+Under this method, at inception, these investments are stated at fair value, including the costs attributable directly to the acquisition; subsequently, they are measured under the equity method.

 The excess between the consideration paid and the fair value of the identifiable assets acquired, and the liabilities assumed on the acquisition date is recognized as goodwill.
-This goodwill is included in the carrying amount of the investment, and is assessed for impairment as part of the investment, note 3(j).
-In the event the fair value of the investment exceeds the consideration paid, this amount is recognized as profit in the separate statement of income.
+This goodwill is included in the carrying amount of the investment, and is assessed for impairment as part of the investment (note 3(j)).
+In the event the fair value of the investment exceeds the consideration paid, this amount is recognized as profit in the consolidated statement of income.

-The Bank determined that the fair value of investments equals the carrying amount of the investee at the acquisition date, since they do not have significant non-monetary assets, or they have non-monetary assets recorded at their updated fair value.
+The Bank determined that the fair value of investments equals the carrying amount of the investee at the acquisition date, since they do not have significant non-monetary assets, or they have non-monetary assets recorded at their updated appraisal value.

 When management identifies that one or more investments in subsidiaries and associates are impaired, said impairment shall reflect the difference between the carrying amount and the recoverable amount of the investment, in accordance with IAS 36 Impairment of Assets.
 The carrying amount of the investment shall be reduced to its recoverable amount.
-Impairment loss shall be immediately recognized in the separate statement of income.
+Impairment loss shall be immediately recognized in the consolidated statement of income.